 This is a blog run for and by Autistic people.
 The editor goes out of her way to make sure that a diverse range of voices are heard, and this is a great place to go be exposed to perspectives you may not find on your own.

 I hope, after reading this essay, you can understand the frustration of the Autistic community at the very idea that the loudest voice in most discussions of Autism at the policy, communication and research level is a group of non-Autistic people who called themselves, of all things, “Autism Speaks”.
-Not only is their entire framing of Autism pathologizing and negative but they promote a form of behavioral control of Autistic children called “ABA”.
+Not only is their entire framing of Autism pathologizing and negative, but they promote a form of behavioral control of Autistic children called Applied Behavior Analysis, or ABA.
 Many Autistic adults have said that going through ABA gave them PTSD, and it’s worth exploring why ABA is so well-established and highly promoted — but that’s beyond the scope of this document.

 I’m so glad to have read this, it’s a wonderful and even-handed explanation of so much.
 Thank you for your work